 You can click inside a cell to select it.
 When selected, column and row labels appear with the selected row(s) and column(s) highlighted.
-Grips are displayed in the middle of the cell borders, a special "AutoFill" grip is displayed in the lower-right corner of the cell, and the Table ribbon tab appears.
+Grips are displayed in the middle of the cell borders, a special "AutoFill" grip is displayed in the lower-right corner of the cell, and the new Table toolbar appears.